varshitha4280/Homepage-of-Netflix/README.md

 # Homepage-of-Netflix
-I have developed a similar website of the Netflix Landing/Homepage.
+I have developed a similar website of the Netflix Landing/Home page.

 languages used: HTML,CSS